SoftwareImpacts/SIMPAC-2023-33/README.md

 ## Required software
 _CMake_ is used for building and a recent _C++_ compiler version is required since features up to the _C++20_ standard are used.

-An _MPI_ implementation supporting the _MPI_ 3.1 standard is recommended to make use of multiprocessing.
+An _MPI_ implementation supporting the _MPI_ 3.1 standard is strongly recommended to make use of multiprocessing.

 _OpenMP_ is optional to enforce more vectorization and enable multithreading.
 The latter extra layer of parallelization is useful for performance only when a very large number of compute nodes is occupied.